Fox Sports Asia

 Fox Sports Asia (formerly ESPN Star Sports) was a pan-Asian pay television network operated by Fox Networks Group Asia Pacific, a subsidiary of The Walt Disney Company (Southeast Asia) Pte.
 Ltd. It also oversaw a version of Star Sports available in mainland China and South Korea.

-The network was originally launched in 1991 as Star Sports (earlier Prime Sports) and ESPN by Satellite Television Asian Region (STAR TV) and ESPN International.
+The network was originally launched in 1991 as Star Sports (previously Prime Sports) and ESPN by Satellite Television Asian Region (Star TV) and ESPN International.
 The two companies combined their Asian operations in October 1996.
 News Corporation assumed full control of the venture in 2012 and relaunched the channels in two phases, in January 2013 and August 2014.